Mahmood-Darwish/provectus-internship-task/README.md

 <a name="use"></a>
 # 2. Using The Service

+The services need some time to set up after building.
+You should wait for a few seconds after docker-compose builds all services to make sure everything is working.
+On slow laptops it will take some time for services to run after building.

 After running docker-compose as specified in the previous step you should have multiple services running.
 One of them is a flask server.

 The flask server starts a scheduler that processes the input data in `src` every set amount of time (the default is 120 seconds and can be edited form `config.py` file) and puts the output data in `output.csv` and postgres DB.